nspyrison/zmeers.github.io/_pages/cv.md

 Education
 ======
-* B.A. in Government with a minor in Statistics and Data Science, Smith College, 2017
+* B.A. in Government from Smith College, May 2017
+  * Minor in Statistics and Data Science

 Research Interests
 ======